phys-sim-book/mdbook-src/src/lec32.3-pbd_volume_constraints.md

 ### Global Volume for Closed Meshes

-For hollow objects represented by a closed, watertight triangle mesh (such as an inflatable character), it is often desirable to control the total enclosed volume.
+For objects represented by a closed, watertight triangle mesh (such as an inflatable character), it is often desirable to control the total enclosed volume.
 This can be achieved with a single global constraint that acts on all vertices of the mesh.
 The total volume $V$ of a closed mesh can be calculated using the Divergence Theorem, which discretizes to a sum over all triangles.
 The volume contributed by each triangle $i$ with vertices $(\bm{p}_{t_1}^i, \bm{p}_{t_2}^i, \bm{p}_{t_3}^i)$ is the signed volume of the tetrahedron formed by the triangle and the origin:

 $$
 V = \sum_{i}^{\text{N\_triangles}} \frac{1}{6} \left( \bm{p}_{t_1}^i \times \bm{p}_{t_2}^i \right) \cdot \bm{p}_{t_3}^i